 How can I encourage my older child to be gentle with the new baby?

 Sometimes older children — stressed by the changes happening around them — take out their frustration on a new baby.
-If your older child tries to take away the baby's bottle or harm the baby in any way, it's time for a talk.
-Sit your child down and explain that he or she isn't allowed to hurt the baby.
-Give your older child extra attention and include him or her in activities that involve the baby, such as singing, bathing or changing diapers.
+If your older child tries to harm the baby, it's time for a talk about appropriate behavior.
+Also, give your older child extra attention and include him or her in activities that involve the baby, such as singing, bathing or changing diapers.
 Praise your older child when he or she acts lovingly toward the new baby.

 Even if your children seem to get along, supervision is essential.
 Don't leave your newborn alone with a sibling or other loved one younger than age 12.

 How will my older child react to seeing me breast-feed the new baby?

 If you plan to breast-feed your newborn, you might wonder how your older child will react or how to keep your older child busy while you nurse.
 Your older child might hover upon first seeing you breast-feed.
 Explain what you're doing and answer any questions your child might have.
 If you breast-fed your older child, explain that you once did the same thing for him or her.